MyersGroup/ANCHOR/README.md

 ## Read output file from "HAPMIX"

 We recommend user to use "HAPMIX" to infer the local ancestry.
-If user already used "HAPMIX" and generated the output, you can use the R script: "read_imp_hapmix_16prob_P4_s1.r" to genrate ancestry specific genotypes (pop1 and pop2, pop1 should be the population on which the GWAS (effect size) was conducted).
+If user already used "HAPMIX" and generated the output, you can use the R script: "read_imp_hapmix_16prob_P4_s1.r" to generate ancestry specific genotypes (pop1 and pop2, pop1 should be the population on which the GWAS (effect size) was conducted).
 User need to provide the same arguments as what user specified in the "HAPMIX" configuration file.

 * ADMIXINDFIE
 * OUTDIR (directory of hapmix output)